Last updated: 6 March 2026

-From 6 April 2026, HM Revenue & Customs will require self-employed barristers and those with property income above certain thresholds to keep digital records and file quarterly updates under Making Tax Digital for Income Tax Self-Assessment (MTD for ITSA).
-This guide explains exactly what MTD means for barristers: who is affected, the quarterly deadlines, what software you need, penalties for non-compliance, and how to prepare.
+From 6 April 2026, self-employed barristers and those with property income above certain thresholds must keep digital records and file quarterly updates under Making Tax Digital for Income Tax Self-Assessment (MTD for ITSA).
+This is the most significant change to how practitioners at the Bar report their income since Self-Assessment replaced the old Schedule D tax return in 1996/97.
+This guide explains who is affected, the deadlines, what software you need, how the rules will be enforced, and how to prepare your practice before the deadline.

 Who Is Affected?

-MTD for ITSA is being rolled out in phases based on gross income thresholds.
+MTD for Income Tax is being rolled out in phases based on gross income thresholds.
 “Gross income” means total fees received (or receivable) before deducting any expenses.
 It is not taxable profit.
+The revenue uses the figures from your most recent tax return to determine which phase applies.

 Phase 1: April 2026 – Gross Income Over £50,000

-If your combined gross self-employment income and property income exceeds £50,000 in a tax year, you must comply with MTD for ITSA from the 2026/27 tax year onwards.
-For most barristers at this level, this means the first quarterly update is due by 7 August 2026.
+If your combined gross self-employment income and property income exceeds £50,000 in a tax year, you must comply from 2026/27 onwards.
+For most barristers at this level, the first quarterly update is due by 7 August 2026.

 Phase 2: April 2027 – Gross Income Over £30,000